-In Table 10, it is clearly shown that the respondents had a verbal interpretation of “Always” in terms of reflective and adaptive practices in inclusive classroom settings (x=3.77).
-In this aspect of instructional practices, they just need little improvement.
+From the results in Table 10, the respondents had a verbal interpretation of “Always” in terms of reflective and adaptive practices in inclusive classroom settings (x=3.77).
+In this aspect of instructional practices, they just need a little improvement.
 This means that they were highly effective in reflecting on their lessons to understand how their learners experienced them, in adjusting their teaching strategies based on learners’ responses, in consciously making changes to improve inclusion in future lessons, in seeking feedback to better understand their impact as a teacher, and in trying new approaches when their usual strategies are not effective.

 Reflective practices in education contribute to the enhancement of teacher quality (Suphasri & Chinokul, 2021), and it is always impacted by professional development.
-While adaptive teaching highlights a major distinction or the emphasis on responsiveness and real-time adjustments based on students’ demonstrated understanding and engagement (Leswell, 2025).
-Having this kind of instructional practices, helps the teacher to become conscious to the learning environment and their learners’ needs.
-Being highly effective in this matter should be maintained by the respondents; and they may also exert a little more effort to achieve the highest level.
-This may need continuous support of the school head, other people in authorities, parents, and the students.
+While adaptive teaching highlights a major distinction, or the emphasis on responsiveness and real-time adjustments based on students’ demonstrated understanding and engagement (Leswell, 2025).
+Having this kind of instructional practice helps the teacher to become conscious to the learning environment and their learners’ needs.
+Being highly effective in this matter should be maintained by the respondents, and they may also exert a little more effort to achieve the highest level.
+This may need continuous support of the school head, other people in authority, parents, and the students.

 Table 12.
-Summary of Instructional Practices of Inclusive Education Teachers at Muntinlupa National High School – Senior High School
+Summary of factors and means of Instructional Practices